 Patient unit volunteers are self-starters who need to feel at ease interacting with patients of all ages.
-Our volunteers need to enjoy interacting with any age patient—infants, toddlers, school-age, teens and adult.
-Being a volunteer required flexibility.
+Our volunteers need to enjoy interacting with any age patient—infants, toddlers, school-age, teens and adults.
+Being a volunteer requires flexibility.
 Volunteers may be called upon to help in another area or with special events.

 I am looking for job experience; can I get that by volunteering?